loighic/loighic.github.io/_pages/macro/pt2/inflation_1.md

 The U.S. Bureau of Labor Statistics (BLS), which calculates the official consumer price index, also uses a basket of goods to do so, although the basket of goods that they use is much larger than the one in our example.
 In fact, it is much larger than what any single consumer or household would purchase in a month (but importantly, it is much less than everything that is counted in GDP).

 In our example, the goods were weighted by the quantities of each that were purchased.
 As such, burritos, for instance, had a much larger impact on the CPI that we calculated than movie tickets because many more were purchased each month.
 The actual consumer price index weights goods and services, not by quantities purchased each month, but by how important the item is for consumers.
+Food (13.561) and shelter, whether owned or rented (34.421), as might be expected are weighted quite heavily.
+Much higher than, say, cellular telephone service (1.361), which is itself weighted more heavily than postage (0.057).

 The categories for the basket of goods that the BLS uses are listed [here](https://www.bls.gov/news.release/cpi.t01.htm) (and as more detailed categories, [here](https://www.bls.gov/news.release/cpi.t02.htm).)